v-zhuravlev/zbx_template_pack/net/README.md

 ||
 |Inventory|Inventory|sn_changed|Device serial number has been changed|serial_number.diff(0)=1|-|Warning(2)|Y|-|-|ONLY MANUAL CLOSE|
 |Inventory|Inventory|firmware_changed|Device firmware has been changed|firmware_version.diff(0)=1|-|Warning(2)|N|-|-|ONLY MANUAL CLOSE|
+## Translations
+Most Templates' items and triggers are also provided with translation in Russian.
+Use templates with `RU` suffix instead of `EN`.

 ## Where are the network interfaces?
 Not here yet.
 Just attach regular SNMP Interfaces template to the template from this pack for now.